JamesHizon/SB-Open-Ended-Capstone-Project-Data-Pipeline/README.md

 ![alt text](https://www.xenonstack.com/images/wp-content/uploads/building-big-data-pipeline-aws-xenonstack.png)

 ### To run the file, perform the following inside Terminal.
 Note that we are dealing with Python Version 3.
 ### First, we need to download the necessary Python packages, if not already installed.
+Also, check the requirements.txt
+### for files listed in my virtual environment.
+Not all packages are needed, but you can see the version number of each
+### Python package.

 ```
 pip install requests